tjd1234/cmpt135spring2024/obsidian/135website2024/basic sorting.md

 result: { }
 ```
 To merge `left` and `right`, compare the elements that `a` and `b` point to, and append a copy of the *smaller* to the end of `result`.
-Then, increment the appropriate pointer to point to the next element.
+Then, increment the pointer to point to the next element.
 For example, in the above diagram 1 is less than 3, so 1 is appended to `result` and `a` is incremented:
 ```
   left  |  right
 1 2 4 8 | 3 5 6 7